AnyChart/docs.anychart.com/Stock_Charts/Series/Line.md

 ## Overview

 Line Series is usually used to show a some parameter changing in time or in dependency of some other changing parameter or categories, which values are used as values on X-axis.
-Lines are popular in describing statistical information, such as birth rates, currency rates changing, temperature and so on.
-Read more about Line Series in the [Line Series tutorial](../../Basic_Chart_Types/Line_Chart).
+Read more about Line Series in the [Line Series tutorial](../../Basic_Charts/Line_Chart).

-The main difference between usual Line Series and Line Series in Stocks is in amount of information displayed.
-Stocks are intended to show far much more information than basic charts, so some features are different due to this reason.
-Let's now consider using Lines in Stocks.

 ## AnyStock Line Series Adjustment

-Before looking at some methods in stocks, it's necessary to add some data.

 ### Data